Welcome to this article on freelance software development teams vs dedicated development teams.

 Do you have a competent project manager (PM) for the project you are planning?
 Or, are you sourcing the project manager from an external agency?
 This is the most important factor in this analysis.

 A competent PM is the most critical success factor for a project.
-I have explained this in “10 biggest challenges when developing an app“.
-In today’s complex environment, a project manager needs to play the role of a systems integrator to perfection!
+I explained why in “10 biggest challenges when developing an app“.
+In today’s complex environment, a project manager needs to play the role of a systems integrator to perfection.

-When you build a development team by hiring freelancers from the market, the PM will need to integrate the work from a diverse set of people.
-That’s possible only if the PM fully aligns with the mission, vision, strategy, and standards of your organization.
+When you build a development team by hiring freelance software engineers from the remote market, the PM will need to integrate the work from a diverse set of people.
+That’s possible only if the PM fully aligns with the mission, vision, strategy, and standards of your project and organization.

-If you are sourcing the PM from the market, this alignment will be sub-optimal.
-You will expose the project to a high-severity risk if you expect this PM to integrate work from freelancers.
-You can consider a freelance team only if you can fully dedicate a highly competent PM in your organization to your project.
+If you are sourcing the PM from the freelancer market, this alignment will be sub-optimal.
+You will expose the project to a high-severity risk if you expect this PM to be able to easily integrate work from freelance developers whose past experience and skill set are a big unknown.

-On the other hand, if you can’t allocate a competent PM for the project, then you should ask for a field expert development team from a reputed software development company, led by a qualified PM.
+On the other hand, if you can’t allocate a competent PM for the project, then you should ask for a field expert development team from a reputed software development company, which provides a qualified PM as part of their service.
 The PM should use modern PM techniques and processes to manage the project end-to-end.

 2. The complexity of a project

-The project complexity is a key factor in choosing between freelancers and field expert teams.
+The complexity of your project is another key factor in choosing between freelance software engineers and field-expert teams.
 Determining the complexity of the project requires a meticulous analysis, involving several questions and factors, e.g.:

 - A strategic project tends to be more complex than other projects.
-Read “Using project complexity determinations to establish required levels of project rigor” for insights into this factor.
+Read “Using project complexity determinations to establish required levels of project rigor” for insights into this.

-- Projects with higher estimated cost and longer estimated schedule will likely be more complex.
+- Projects with higher estimated costs and longer estimated schedules will likely be more complex.

-- Whether you are creating a “System of Record” (SoR) such as a core functional application, or a “System of Engagement” (SoE) like a mobile app has a bearing on the project complexity.
+- Whether you are creating a “System of Record” (SoR) such as a core functional application, or a “System of Engagement” (SoE) like a mobile app, has an enormous bearing on project complexity.

 - Are the project requirements clear and well-documented?
 Do you have an unambiguous sign-off from the business stakeholders on the requirements?
-Sketchy and uncertain requirements without a sign-off from the customer indicates a project with higher complexity.
+Sketchy and uncertain requirements without a sign-off from the customer indicate a project with a possibly higher degree of complexity.
 Read “Project management 101 – how to profile project complexity” for more information on this.